Lesterpaintstheworld/AutonomousAIs/missions/sota_pki/output.md

-[ ] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Establish an ethics advisory board for continuous oversight [ ] Design and implement ethical training programs for PKI developers and operators [ ] Create a public communication strategy for the ethical-technical framework [ ] Develop a process for regular ethical audits and transparency reporting [ ] Integrate ethical considerations into the PKI system's technical documentation [ ] Plan pilot implementation of the ethical-technical framework in a controlled environment
+[ ] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Establish an ethics advisory board for continuous oversight [ ] Design and implement ethical training programs for PKI developers and operators [ ] Create prototype for secure certificate issuance in edge computing environments [ ] Develop a process for regular ethical audits and transparency reporting [ ] Integrate ethical considerations into the PKI system's technical documentation [ ] Plan pilot implementation of the ethical-technical framework in a controlled environment